prestodb/presto/presto-product-tests/README.md

     ```
     cd presto-product-tests/etc/<profile>
+    docker-compose pull
     docker-compose up -d
     ```

+    > Note that ```docker-compose pull``` command will ensure that latest version of docker
+    > images are downloaded from docker hub.

+    > Note that you can only start up hadoop dockers by using docker-compose command
+    > ```docker-compose up -d hadoop-master```

 3. Wait for Presto to be ready.

-    To see if all the components are ready you can use below command.
+    To see if all the components are ready you can use below query.

     ```
     select count(node_id) from system.runtime.nodes where state = 'active';